themirrazz/microbit-libs/ChromiumOS-Remote/Demo-Welcome.md

 # Welcome

-press "A" to toggle chromevox, "B" to toggle highcontrast press "A+B" to sleep tap logo to crash
+Use A to cycle through options and B to select.
+Press the logo to sleep your ChromeOS Device